KennyPeanuts/boondoggle/revisions/revision_analysis/code/climate_change_range_analysis.md

 * Kd.DOC.slope = the intercept of the Kd by DOC linear model for the 2008 survey

+* GTH91.DOCmgL.Jul2009 = the DOC concentration of Lake GTH 91 in early July 2009 (mg L^-1), SCW unpub data.

+* Kd.current = the estimated Kd value of Lake GTH 91 using the `GTH91.DOCmgL.Jul2009` DOC value (m^-1).

-* Kd.high = a vector of the estimated Kd values in GTH 91 across a 1 -7 degr warming for the increase in DOC from the high Keller et al 2008 estimate
+* Kd.high = a vector of the estimated Kd values in GTH 91 across a 1 -7 degr warming for the increase in DOC from the high Keller et al 2008 estimate (m^-1)

-* Kd.low = a vector of the estimated Kd values in GTH 91 across a 1 -7 degr warming for the increase in DOC from the low Keller et al 2008 estimate
+* Kd.low = a vector of the estimated Kd values in GTH 91 across a 1 -7 degr warming for the increase in DOC from the low Keller et al 2008 estimate (m^-1)

 * obs.mix.A = the area of sediment above the thermocline (ha) estimated using the median Kd value observed in the GTH 91 surveys